 - maintains wader wash stations throughout the watershed during fishing season.

 The river steward spreads the Check-Clean-Dry message to encourage anglers to remove "invasive hitchhikers" from their gear (see the PDF at left, "Clean Gear, Clear Water").
 The steward is often on the river sharing this message with anglers.
-She also travels to local fly shops, visitors' bureaus and farmers' markets, providing general information about the river and watershed.
+They also travel to local fly shops, visitors' bureaus and farmers' markets, providing general information about the river and watershed.
 The river steward serves as a liaison between AsRA and lake associations within the watershed.
 The river steward works closely with the Adirondack Park Invasive Plant Program sharing their tested techniques for identifying and managing invasive species with lake association members and the public.

 If you have any questions about invasive species or would like to report sightings, feel free to contact us.